ggabrakadabra/pictures-app-client/README.md

 ## User Stories
 * As a user, I want to view the Astronomy Picture of the Day
+* As a user, I want to be able to search through NASA patents
+* As a user, I want to be able to search through NASA sounds
+* As a user, I want to view my favorites by date and title.
+* As a user, I want to search through APOD by date.
+* As a user, I want to be able to search through NASA Mars rover photos
 * As a user, I want to add a picture to my favorites list
 * As a user, I want to view my favorites as a list of the dates the picture was posted
 * As a user, I want to delete favorites off of my list